In This Article

 You should also eat polyphenol-rich foods.
 They're excellent food sources for a specific strain of good bacteria in your gut called Bifidobacteria.
 Some examples of this are:

 Avoid unhealthy foods such as processed foods, fried foods, artificial sugars, and fructose-rich foods.

 A healthy diet is well-balanced.
-If you’re having difficulty putting up a meal plan in place, talk to a qualified nutritionist for dietary support.
+If you’re having difficulty putting a meal plan in place, talk to a qualified nutritionist for dietary support.

-Dietary supplements are your friend if you feel that you’re not getting enough probiotics, prebiotics, and fibers from foods.
+Dietary supplements are your friend if you feel you’re not getting enough probiotics, prebiotics, and fiber from foods.
 You can try taking digestive supplements to help enhance your gut health.

-Aside from digestive supplements, fiber supplements are also available over the counter and can help with some digestive issues like constipation and diarrhea.
+Aside from digestive supplements, fiber supplements are also available over the counter and can help with more specific digestive issues like constipation and diarrhea.

 Just like your body’s sleep-wake cycle, your gut has its rhythm, too.
 Disrupting this rhythm may have damaging effects on the bacteria in your gut.

 A recent study reveals that sleep deprivation causes changes in the gut microbiome.
-It showed an increase in the number of bacteria linked with:
+It showed an increase in the number of bacteria linked with:10

 The length and quality of your sleep are important to keep your gut bacteria healthy and happy.
-Sleep deprivation can affect the bacterial diversity in your gut microbiota.10
+Sleep deprivation can affect the bacterial diversity in your gut microbiota.11